 One Bold Accent

 If incorporating a vibrant color into your Scandinavian decor is a priority, pick a favorite and use it with care.
 Blue is a fine choice for minimalist spaces.
-Make it a prominent feature with this teal sofa or add a tidbit of color with turquoise pottery.
+Make it a prominent feature with a blue sofa or add a tidbit of color with turquoise pottery.
 Those who prefer lighter and brighter tones might toss in a yellow accent pillow among a mix of neutral cushions.

 Wood furniture gives a natural, lived-in aura to Scandinavian spaces.
-Whether you choose a roomy ash-finished dining table or favor exposed wooden couch legs, these details add just the right touch of coziness.
-Round or oval coffee tables that combine the simplicity of minimalism and refined rustic charm are common in Scandinavian design as well.
+Whether you choose a roomy light wood dining table or favor exposed wooden couch legs, these details add just the right touch of coziness.
+Round and oval coffee tables that combine the simplicity of minimalism and refined rustic charm are common in Scandinavian design as well.

 Scandinavian Textures and Textiles